Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-018-MixedReset.md

 # Exercise 018 - Mixed Reset

+Follow the instructions in this exercise, and unlock the potential of the mixed reset.
+Remember, with great power comes great responsibility.
+Use your newfound knowledge wisely!

+Embark on this mind-bending adventure and learn how to perform a mixed reset, maneuvering through time without losing any of your precious work.
+With this skill, you'll become a valuable member of the time-traveling developer community.

+Welcome to the Intergalactic Git Academy, where developers learn the secrets of mixed reset to travel back in time without losing their memories.
+Mastering this technique is crucial for every time-traveling developer, and it is your next challenge!

 In this exercise, you'll learn how to use git reset with the `--mixed` option (default) to undo commits, while keeping the changes in your working directory.